Sets a prefix for all event fields added by the transform.

 full

-All tags will be exposed as arrays of either string or null values.
+All tags are exposed as arrays of either string or null values.

 The namespace to use for logs.
 This overrides the global setting.